How to spend the perfect 3 days in Prague and take in as many sights as possible!

 Yes, that’s right, Zizkov TV Tower might be worth giving a miss!
 Voted the second ugliest building in the world, the tower is what can only politely be described as an eyesore.
 Almost spaceship-like in design, the glistening Soviet-era building juts out ungainly above the Prague rooftops.
 With some great views of the city, however, you can be forgiven for not visiting this distinctively ugly building.

 With your time in the city of a thousand spires nearly at an end, it’s time for a cross-city treasure hunt!
-David Cerny’s amazing statues are scattered all around Prague, and its great fun trying to find them.
+David Cerny’s amazing statues are scattered all around Prague, and it’s great fun trying to find them.
 Idiosyncratic in style, they push the boundaries of social conventions and challenge the way we see the world.

 Definitely, keep an eye out for them as you’re rushing around town.
 One of his most famous ones is the ‘Piss’ statue which is of two Czech politicians urinating on a map of the region.